 As indicated in my previous blog post, the eating disorder was a very jealous friend.
 It kept me isolated and away from community.
 During my college years when I was spending every free moment with bulimia, I dreamed of a life where no one knew me.
 I dreamed of moving cross-country and being completely alone.
 For most, that thought would be terrifying.
 But for me, it was so intriguing.
 I love the idea of being isolated.

 Turns out, I did move cross-country.
 But I did not end up isolated.
-I met my husband, Ben, on Christian Mingle (you can read about that story here or listen here).
+I met my husband, Ben, on Christian Mingle (you can read about that story here).
 Ben was incredibly involved in church.
 He had already built up a great community that I stepped into when I moved to North Dakota.
 At first, I kept friendships at bay, as I had always done.
 I definitely was the talk of the small church.
 A girl from California moving to North Dakota was not the norm.
 Lots of women wanted to grab coffee, but I kept them away.
 This was my chance to be isolated.
 But thankfully, God had other plans.
 He knew community was essential for me to recover from the eating disorder.
 I slowly inched my way out of isolation during my time in North Dakota.
 Yet, I still constantly wrestled with my desire to remain isolated.

 Even as we moved to Texas, the thought of rebuilding a community sounded exhausting.
 In fact, it was exhausting.
 As an introvert by nature, it takes much energy for me to make and maintain friends.
 I prefer to keep to myself.
 As introverts know, the more you remain introverted the harder it is to engage in social activities.
 So, my goal was to do something every day that got me out of my own head.
 Whether it was meeting someone for coffee, having a Skype date, or working on a blog post.
 I knew I needed to just think of someone else but me.
 This is where the whole concept of Identity started to click for me.
 To put it succinctly, finding my Identity in Christ is not about looking inward.
 Instead, finding my true Identity is about looking upward.